Peeta Mellark: Mockingjay

 Peeta is captured by the Capitol and is tortured physically, emotionally, and mentally.
-His feelings and memories are distorted with hallucinogenic tracker jacker venom, in a mind-control technique known as "Hijacking."
-The Capitol uses this method to turn Peeta against Katniss, making him believe that she is not only responsible for the death of his family, friends and the destruction of District 12, but also that she tried to kill him numerous times and that she is not even human, but rather an evil "mutt".
+The Capitol turns Peeta against Katniss, distorting his feelings and memories to make him hate her.
 This leads him to try and strangle Katniss when he is reunited with her in District 13.
-The doctors of District 13 try to undo his hijacking, but the process is slow and turns his terror into confusion, where he is unable to differentiate what is real and what is not, especially when it came to his love for Katniss.
+The doctors of District 13 try to undo his hijacking, but the process is slow.

 When the rest of the victors' journey to the Capitol to fight, Peeta is initially kept behind because he is considered too unstable to be sent into combat.
 However, President Coin changes her mind and sends him not only into combat but assigns him to Katniss's squadron.
-Katniss theorizes that Coin has sent Peeta to remove her as an obstacle to Coin's future as President.
-Despite the fact that the members of the squadron do not trust him, they help with his recovery by creating a game called "Real or Not Real" in which Peeta will ask them a question about something he believes may be true and the members will confirm whether they are real or a hijacked memory.
-The squadron eventually comes to the conclusion that President Coin had deliberately sent Peeta to Katniss' squad in hopes that he will go mad and kill her because Coin sees Katniss as a political rival.
-Unfortunately, during a surprise attack of "pods" (deadly surprises such as flesh-melting light and mines triggered by people passing by), Peeta actually does lose his sanity temporarily in the midst of the chaos and tries to kill Katniss once again, but she rolls out of the way of his gun in an attempt to crush her skull.
-He becomes responsible at least in part for the death of one of their team members, who he accidentally throws into a barbed-wire net pod during the attack.
+Despite the fact that the members of the squadron do not trust him, they try to help with his recovery.
+Unfortunately, during a surprise attack, Peeta loses his sanity again, becoming responsible at least in part for the death of one of their team members, who he accidentally throws into a barbed-wire net pod during the attack.
 The squadron repeatedly debate whether or not they should kill Peeta, and even Peeta himself asks to be killed to stop endangering them, but Katniss refuses to when realizing she cannot bring herself to let him die.
-She even kisses him for a period of time, which actually makes him stable.